Our navy dining room is officially open for business! And it only took 16 months after move in day!

 Obviously, the light fixture is the showpiece in the room!

-A Navy Dining Room But Still A Before
+Coming Along… A Navy Dining Room But Still A Before

 This is 6 weeks ago…

-My overall goal was for everything to be pretty for your eyeballs, but practical for dem kids.
+My overall goal was for everything to be pretty for your eyeballs, but practical for ‘dem kids!
 Because it is a dark navy dining room, I also wanted to incorporate lots of white to let the light bounce around.

 How Our Navy Dining Room Came Together

-See the Table:
+Shop the Table:

 To elevate the room while still keeping it casual, we used the rattan arm chairs from Serena & Lily for our end chairs, with a tailored cushion in a high performance fabric (wipable! washable!).
 I love that the brass end caps on the bottom tie into the chandelier in this room.
+They are pleasantly comfortable – they would make a good desk chair too.

 After choosing such pretty end chairs, we wanted our kids’ chairs to contrast but have the same vibe.
 These wooden white Bentwood chairs are wood and lightweight so the kids can pull them out for themselves.
 Amazon, of ALL the places!
 You want to pick wood over metal to keep the authentic feel.